ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Configuration | Value | Description
 --- | --- | ---
 **Settings that apply to content across Office 365** |||
-Block the following URL’s | No URLs defined | Managing the Blocked URL list is an ongoing administrative task.
+Block the following URL's | No URLs defined | Managing the Blocked URL list is an ongoing administrative task.
 Agencies will need to consider the resourcing requirements of maintaining a blocked URL list.
 **Settings that apply to content except mail** |||
 Use safe links in Office 365 ProPlus, Office for iOS and Android | Checked | Safe links will be checked by default within these Office 365 applications.
 For the locations selected above: Do not track when users click safe links | Unchecked | Information about when end-users click safe links in the Office 365 documents will be tracked.